-You Filed a Joint Return for the Year You Are Seeking Relief
+You Filed a Joint Tax Return for the Year You Are Seeking Relief

 You Blame Your Spouse or Former Spouse

 An error caused by your spouse or former spouse is the reason for the understatement of tax on your joint tax return.
 As indicated above, that may include underreporting income, claiming the wrong deductions, or over-claiming deductions or credits.
 Other examples may relate to using the wrong basis for claims related to capital gains or losses, as well as math errors.
 However, simply blaming your spouse is not enough.
 You must meet other requirements.

 You Were Unaware of the Understatement of Tax

-It Is Truly Unfair to Hold You Liable for the Tax Due
+It Is Truly Unfair to Hold You Responsible for the Tax Liability

 There is a significant amount of interpretation in regards to this element.
 The IRS looks at a number of factors including whether you benefited (indirectly or directly) from the understated tax.
 The IRS will also look to see if you received a significant benefit.
 This is a benefit(s) in excess of normal support.
-For example, you acquired certain assets, property rights, or money after the filing of the return, the IRS may say that you received a significant benefit.
+For example, if you acquired certain assets, property rights, or money after the filing of the return, the IRS may say that you received a significant benefit.

 The IRS Began Collection Activities Less Than 2 Years Ago

-With all of the rules met above, there is a strong possibility you will find relief.
-If the IRS accepts your request, you are no longer liable for the tax, interest, or penalties related to the understatement of tax.
-However, if you do not meet the requirements above, you can look at other forms of IRS Innocent Spouse Relief such as separation of liability or equitable relief.
+If you meet all of the above requirements, there is a strong possibility you will find relief.
+If the IRS accepts your request, you are no longer liable for the tax debt, interest, or penalties related to the understatement of tax.
+However, if you do not meet the requirements above, you can look at other forms of Innocent Spouse Relief such as separation of liability or equitable relief.
 Separation of liability breaks down the details on the return so that you are only responsible for the taxes related to your portion of the income.
 Equitable relief can apply in situations where the tax was understated or underpaid due to your spouse or ex-spouse's actions, and it would be unfair to hold you responsible.

 If you are looking for a tax professional that has experience with Innocent Spouse Relief, you can find a list of tax professionals that have experience with innocent spouse relief here.
-Or you can start your search below to find the top-rated professional based upon your unique tax situation.
+Or you can start your search below to find the top-rated professional based on your unique tax situation.
 Once you find a local tax professional that meets your needs, you can contact them directly.
 Most tax pros start with a free consultation, and they can help you decide if the innocent spouse program is right for you or if you should take another approach.
 In many cases, you may end up using multiple programs.
 For instance, you might apply for innocent spouse relief on some of the tax bill, but then, you might also need to set up payments on the remaining liability.